caorenzhi/Filos/Filos light white paper.md

 - [x] Build a pipeline to get the stock price data
 - [x] Build a pipeline to get the crypto price data
-- [ ] Build a pipeline to get the crypto and financial news data
+- [x] Build a pipeline to get the crypto and financial news data
 - [ ] Build a pipeline to get Twitter data
 - [ ] Build pipeline to get discord data
 - [ ] Build API for data access
 - [ ] Explore other types of financial data from the community
+- [ ] Build a website to show the prototype of the platform

 ### 2. Andrew C. Yao Era